JCumin/Brachylog/README.md

 If `A = [I:J]` where `I` and `J` are two integers, and with `I <= J`, then `Z` will be successively bound to integers between `I` and `J` (those two bounds included).
 That is, it will first be unified with `I`, and if backtracking occurs and comes back to this predicate, it will unify `Z` with `I + 1`, etc. up to `J`, after which the predicate will fail.

 If `A` is a string, the same thing happens except `Z` is successively bound to each character of `A`.

+### `A f Z` - Findall

+True if `Z` is a list of all possible variable bindings for which the `A`th sub-predicate will succeed given one of them as Input.

+For example, `,{,"golf":Im?}1f.` will ouput a list of all characters of the string `"golf"`:

+    ,                 § Prevents Input to be used as Input of the next predicate declaration {                § Defines predicate 1
+      ,"golf":I       § Creates a list that contains the string "golf" and the variable I m?}    § Unifies Input with the I-th character of "golf" 1f. § Finds all Inputs of predicate 1 for which it succeeds (that is, every character of "golf")

 ### `A h Z` - Head